joshualande/ReviewSkimmer/website/README.md

-This is the website backend for ReviewSkimmer.com.
+This is the website backend for ReviewSkimmer.com running on Flask.

 To run the website, use the command: